cran2367/sgt/README.md

 Data sets provided with this release are,

+### Simulated Sequence Dataset

+A benchmark simulated sequence data set with labels are provided.
+There are 5 labels and a total of 300 samples.
+The sequence lengths range from 50-800.

+Location:

+`data/simulated-sequence-dataset.csv`

 ### Protein Dataset - 2k

 Protein sequences data set taken from https://www.uniprot.org.
 The data set has reviewed and annotated proteins.
 The fields in the data set are,